andresgutgon/dotfiles/README.md

 To search type:
 ```
-:Ack --type js YOUR SEARCH
+:Ack --js --php YOUR SEARCH
 ```
-This will search in current directory all the files that have `YOUR SEARCH` and their extension is `.js`
+This will search in current directory all the files that have `YOUR SEARCH` and their extension is `.js` or `.php`